CanonicalLtd/maas-docs/en/nodes-custom.md

 To create the equivalent template for *curtin_userdata*, the file would be called `curtin_userdata_ubuntu_amd64_generic_xenial_node`.

-!!!
-Note:
-    Any file targetting a specific node will replace the values and configuration held within any generic files.
+> ⓘ Any file targetting a specific node will replace the values and configuration held within any generic files.
 If those values are needed, the generic template values will need to be copied into your new file.

 ## Curtin configuration